 On Friday, 31 March 1854, a large company of emigrating Latter-day Saints was allowed to board the American ship Marshfield, lying at anchor in Liverpool.
 They had expected to sail almost two weeks earlier, but the difficulty in securing ships for the Mormon emigration had postponed several hoped-for sailing dates.

-These facts suggest some background that is not explicit in the records themselves: Although Jane’s baptism record has not yet been found, she must have been a member for some time, perhaps several years; the PEF was dedicated to “those poor who are most worthy,” those “well calculated to assist in building up a thriving community, who would be an honour in the midst of Zion, who have been long in the Church, and have faithfully maintained an honourble standing.”2 That Jane was able to raise £10 toward her passage also suggests that she was not among the very poorest of London’s poor; Jane was described as a laundress on the 1851 census.3
+Jane had been baptized in London almost two years earlier, having been baptized by an Elder Till.2 That she was eligible for emigration through the PEF suggests that she was a regular church attender and faithful to whatever responsibilities were given to her: the PEF was dedicated to “those poor who are most worthy,” those “well calculated to assist in building up a thriving community, who would be an honour in the midst of Zion, who have been long in the Church, and have faithfully maintained an honourable standing.”3 Jane was described as a laundress on the 1851 census, and her ability to raise £10 toward her passage suggests that she was not among the very poorest of London’s poor.4

 The fact that Jane was a black woman seems not to have been any handicap as far as her Church membership was concerned: She worshiped with the London Saints; she traveled with them to Liverpool; the PEF was open to her; she boarded the Marshfield with hundreds of other Saints on that Friday in March, 1854.